 ABC Far North wildlife correspondent Martin Cohen took me to meet Karen and some of her tree kangaroos.
 Benjamin likes to play in a potted fig, while former “patient” Willie likes to wander in for a feast of milk and sweet potato.

 Why is it so important to help preserve tree kangaroo populations?
 And why do they live in the trees?
-Click on the red arrow to hear Karen & Martin explain.
-AUDIO
+Listen to Karen & Martin explain.